emackey/mjs-volume/README.md

 ### Converting 3D Files

 Our command line tool to convert a scene is collada2gltf.
-It converts a COLLADA file to a glTF asset.
+Here is how to convert a COLLADA file and create glTF asset:

 ```
 collada2gltf -f duck.dae
 ```

-It will create `duck.json`, which companions files (binary data and shaders).
+This command will create `duck.json` along with its companions files (binary data and shaders).

 As they become available, other converters producing compliant glTF may be used.
 They could take any other format than COLLADA as input.

-Once this asset is ready, a `Scene` can be created and assigned to a view...
+Once your asset is ready, a `Scene` can be created and assigned to a SceneView...

 ### Displaying a 3D Scene

 The following steps must following to import a scene:

 1. Create a `Scene`.
 2. Assign it to a `SceneView`.